Rahul-R-18/Spotify-Clone/README.md

-# Hack4Impact-UMD Technical Application Assessment - Fall 2023
+# Hack4Impact-UMD Technical Application Assessment - Spring 2024

 This is a React web app representing a Spotify Wrapped for each artist.
 Users can switch between different artists to see their top songs and minutes listened for each artist.